 3.2 Minimum membership numbers

-3.2.1 There must be at least [three] members at all times.
+3.2.1 There must be at least three (3) members at all times.
 If the number of members falls below this number the existing members must immediately notify the Student Groups Committee who may decide to de-ratify the Student Group if the existing members are unable to promptly secure additional members.

 3.3 Membership fee